-Satwik comes from India and is in his first year of a Journalism and Politics degree.
+Satwik comes from India and is in his third year of a Journalism and Politics degree.
 After he graduates he plans to either do a master's or take a break to get some work experience.

 Student name: Satwik Shivohan

 Year of graduation: 2020

 I chose Cardiff because it offers everything a student could possibly ask for - whether it's an exemplary degree programme, unstinted staff support or an opportunity to pursue your other interests, Cardiff has it all!

 Tell us about your course.
 How is it different to classes back home?

 My course is an undergraduate Joint Honours degree programme in Journalism, Communications and Politics.
 I kept telling my parents how I would not have made a fine journalist if I would have stayed back home, owing to the immense work the faculty puts into designing the courses.
 The programme, even though a challenging one, is always made interesting in the seminars where actual political deliberations are taking place every week to make us students enjoy what we are being taught!